Student Handbook 2025-2026

 A number of laptops are available to sign-out for student/family use during the school year to support online assignments and checking NYCSA and Jupiter.
 Students and families must agree to parameters for computers to be assigned for use at home.

 In an effort to keep students, parents, and staff updated and informed, we maintain the school website.
-Please visit www.fthhs.org to receive information about school events, testing dates, school closures and more.
+Please visit www.fthhs.org or Fthhs App on the app store to receive information about school events, testing dates, school closures and more.

 MINIMUM COURSE CREDIT REQUIREMENTS